4 Geometry operations

 gpd.GeoSeries(y).plot(color='#FF000040', edgecolor='black', ax=ax);

-Figure 4.11: A GeoSeries with two circles, and a shapely geometry that we will “subtract” from it (in red)
+Figure 4.11: A GeoSeries with three circles (in grey), and a shapely geometry that we will subtract from it (in red)

 geom_inter_y = geom.intersection(y)